- Over 14.5 million people aged 12 and over struggle with an alcohol use disorder in the United States, of which less than 10% receive treatment

 It may not be considered an issue if the individual does not drink the rest of the week, however even occasional binge drinking can lead to harm, and in many cases, prolonged periods of binge drinking can lead to alcohol dependence.

-Whilst the effects of alcohol abuse are prominent for most people, some may not realize they have a problem at all.
+While the effects of alcohol abuse are prominent for most people, some may not realize they have a problem.
 So-called “high-functioning” alcoholics are able to consume damaging levels of alcohol without it impeding their personal or professional lives.

 Alcohol induced blackouts